 Current Structure of the Centre

-NCGE reports to the Minister for Education and Skills through its Management of Guidance Committee.
+NCGE reports to the Minister for Education through its Management of Guidance Committee.
 The Director of NCGE is responsible for the day to day operation of the Centre.
-In addition to the Director there are seven staff members - two Guidance Programme Coordinators, two Guidance Officers, a Communications Officer, a Guidance Programme Administrator and an Office Administrator.
+In addition to the Director there are six staff members - two Guidance Programme Coordinators, a Guidance Officer, a Communications Officer, a Guidance Programme Administrator and an Office Administrator.
 Consultants are engaged to manage accounting procedures, information technology and to assist NCGE in the delivery of aspects of its programme as the need arises.